BoKwokProjectA/Production-Grade-Python-GenAI-Business-Risk-Prediction-Platform-with-LLM-FastAPI-CI-CD-AI-Agent/README.md

 These files demonstrate that the project considers:

-- Medical AI safety boundaries
+- Responsible AI boundaries
 - Technical-support-only assistant behaviour
-- Refusal behaviour for diagnosis or treatment questions
+- Refusal behaviour for restricted professional-advice requests
 - Golden-case testing for expected answers
 - Hallucination and safety testing
 - Prompt review and changelog discipline
 - Governance documentation suitable for professional AI workflows
 - Power Automate workflow integration is presented as a working automation layer connected to the Dockerized backend.
-The AI agent remains scoped to technical support and safety-aware platform guidance, not medical diagnosis or treatment advice.
+The AI agent remains scoped to technical support and safety-aware platform guidance, not professional or regulated advice.

 ## Achievements